 Frequently Asked Questions Related to Your Pre-admission Testing

-Whether your surgery is scheduled at Rhode Island Hospital or The Miriam, your pre-admission testing visit will be at the Lifespan Ambulatory Care Center, 208 Collyer Street, Suite 300, Third Floor, Providence, Rhode Island.
+Whether your surgery is scheduled at Rhode Island Hospital or The Miriam, your pre-admission testing visit will be at the Brown University Health Ambulatory Care Center, 208 Collyer Street, Suite 300, Third Floor, Providence, Rhode Island.

 - Free parking is available at the front entrance of the building.